 Glen was getting more disappointed by the week.
 His lawn care business wasn't that large, but he needed to get clients for this coming spring, or he wouldn't be able to grow.

-As usual, Coach Russ started the coaching session call with a question about Glen's homework, "How is your new salesperson working out?"
+As usual, Coach Russ started the coaching session call with a question about Glen's homework, "How is your new saleswoman working out?"

 Glen snapped, "Glad you asked Russ.
 It's terrible!
-Lucy has been making 10 calls a day and getting voicemail.
-She says she gets one returned call, and that caller isn't interested in a landscaping contract."
+Lucy has been making ten calls a day and getting voicemail.
+The small percentages of returned callers aren't interested in a landscaping contract."

 Russ calmly responded, "What's your expectation for Lucy's performance?"

-"I need to get at least two new clients each month for me to justify hiring Lucy.
-But I was hoping that she could do a lot better than that."
+"I need to get at least two new clients each month to justify hiring Lucy.
+I was hoping that she could do a lot better than that."

 "We discussed this in your business plan.
 In order for your to meet your business plan goals, what quantity of new clients do you NEED from Lucy?"

 "I NEED four new clients per month to meet our business plan projections.
 But I don't see how Lucy will get there at this rate."